 At the conclusion of the senior year at Vianney, Perfect Attendance will be recognized for any senior who has no tardies and no days absent through four years according to the school’s official attendance records.

-The purpose of the Black and Gold Circle Awards is to give recognition to those students who have displayed outstanding service and qualities of leadership, responsibility, and character in school moderated activities.
-The Black Circle award is the school’s second highest award for co-curricular service.
-Seniors who did not qualify for the Gold Circle award at the end of their junior year but who render additional service during the senior year may earn this award for an accumulation of four hundred points by the end of the senior year (eight semesters).
+The purpose of the Gold Circle Award is to give recognition to those students who have displayed outstanding service and qualities of leadership, responsibility, and character in school moderated activities.
 The Gold Circle award is the school’s highest award for co-curricular service.
-It is awarded to those students who have accumulated a total of three hundred activity points or more by the end of the junior year (six semesters).
-A student may earn only one of the above awards.
+It is awarded to those students who have accumulated a total of three hundred activity points or more by the end of the junior year (six semesters) or four hundred points by the end of his senior year (eight semesters).
 Students in good standing, that is, those who have no conduct failures, no course failures, will be considered as candidates for membership.
 Should a member by some act of imprudence show that he is not a worthy student, he will forfeit his membership and return his award to the school.
 Activity points that a student earns each year will be added to those accumulated in the previous year(s) and will be kept on record in the School Office.
 Students are not consulted as to the number of activity points earned for any single activity or organizational membership.
 Students have access to the list of activities that they participated in the previous year via school computers.
 A list of total activity points earned is also posted each year, with points from previous years also listed.

 - Students and alumni may attend, without cost, all functions sponsored by the Student Council.
 This includes semi-formal and formal dances, but not the prom.

-- Admission to all home football, soccer, basketball games, and home wrestling matches as guests of the Athletic Department.
+- Admission to all home athletic contests as guests of the Athletic Department.

-Transfer students, after the beginning of the sophomore year, are eligible for either a Black or Gold Circle award.
-A student with four full semesters may earn the Gold Circle at the end of the junior year with two hundred points.
-A transfer student with five full semesters may earn the Gold Circle at the end of the junior year with two hundred fifty points.
-A student for seven full semesters may earn a Black Circle at the end of the senior year with three hundred fifty points.
+Transfer students are eligible for the Gold Circle award with a prorated point system based on the number of semesters they have spent as a student at Vianney.
 Each moderator should provide accountability standards for the students in that activity and file those with the Administration.
 These standards should also be reviewed with the student participants at the beginning of each school year or season of the activity by the Moderator.